sj-1911/Headline_Classifier/README.md

 # 📰 Headline Classifier

 A software system that scrapes real-world news headlines, classifies them into 42 HuffPost categories using a trained TensorFlow model, and visualizes the results — all powered by Python and software design patterns.
+ NOTE* This service requires Python 3.11.
+We recommend a venv to start

 ---